 Lael logo

-vecino means neighbor — a common term in Essential Spanish.
+vecino means neighbor — a common term in Travel Spanish.
 Learn how it's used in a real-world example.

 vecino